minwook-shin/RUR-PLE-korean-project/README.md

 ## Contributing

-This project has been out of date and will not receive any contributions.
+This project has been outdated and will not receive any contributions.

 ## License